Jenin: Demographics

-According to the 2007 census by the Palestinian Central Bureau of Statistics, Jenin had a population of 39,004, the Jenin Refugee Camp of 10,371 with 9,571 registered refugees on 373 dunams (92 acres).
+According to the 2017 census by the Palestinian Central Bureau of Statistics, Jenin had a population of 49,908, the Jenin Refugee Camp of 10,417 on 373 dunams (92 acres).
 Some 42.3% of the population of the camp was under the age of 15.

 Public institutions and landmarks

-The Khalil Suleiman Hospital is located in Jenin.
+Jenin is home to many institutions, landmarks, and works of art.
+The Khalil Suleiman Hospital is located in the city.
+The Freedom Theatre is a theatre and cinema in the Jenin refugee camp.
+The Jenin Horse is a famous work of art made of scrap metal from cars destroyed by Israeli forces, built in 2003 by German artist Thomas Kilpper and young people from the city.
+The horse was destroyed by the IDF in October 2023.

-The city has a monument honoring German pilots shot down in Jenin during the First World War which incorporates an original wooden propeller.
-An old British Mandate landing strip, Muqeible Airfield, is located in Jenin.
+There is a monument honoring German pilots shot down in Jenin during the First World War, which incorporates an original wooden propeller.
+An old British Mandate landing strip, Muqeible Airfield, is located in the city.

+Holy sites

 The main and largest mosque of Jenin is the Fatima Khatun Mosque, built in 1566.
+Another mosque in Jenin is the Al-Ansar Mosque.

+The ancient cemetery in Jenin houses the tomb of Sheikh Izz al-Din, a Sufi saint of the Rifa'i order.
+According to local traditions, he was a descendant of Ali Zayn al-Abidin, the grandson of Muhammad and the sixth Sh'ia Imam.
+According to a local tradition, Sheikh Izz al-Din fought alongside Saladin against the Crusaders.
+The tomb possibly predates the cemetery, which served as a burial site for the people of Jenin and the Turabay dynasty.
+Another tomb in the same cemetery is al-Sheikh Tarabiya, where the Turabay emir Ahmad ibn Turabay ibn Ali al-Harithi is buried.

 Education and culture

 The Arab American University is located in Jenin's vicinity.

 Cinema Jenin is the largest movie theater in the area.
-The theater, which reopened in 2010 after a 23-year intermission, has indoor and outdoor screens, a film library and educational facilities.
+The cinema, which reopened in 2010 after a 23-year intermission, has indoor and outdoor screens, a film library and educational facilities.

 Strings of Freedom is an orchestra in Jenin founded by an Arab citizen of Israel, Wafaa Younis, who travels form her home in central Israel to teach music to the local youth.

-Since 2010, the Gilboa Regional Council has been working with the Jenin district authorities on the development of joint tourism projects.